-1. Hire Former Greene County Prosecutors.
+1. Hire Former Greene County Prosecutors as your DWI Lawyers

 As Assistant Prosecutors in Greene County, my law partner and I have handled thousands of DUI/DWI, Misdemeanor and Felony cases.
 We understand how cases and prosecutions in Greene County work from the inside out, and we have a good, working relationship with police officers, current prosecutors, and court personnel.
 These relationships are important in ensuring that your case is handled in the best possible manner.